Fully spectral scheme for the linear BGK equation on the whole space: Semi-discrete spectral scheme in space and velocity

 \subsection{Discrete conservation laws}

 We will now prove the conservation laws analogous to the conservation laws of the continuous model.
 We will have to make an assumption on the parameter $N$,

 Assumption \textbf{(H)} will be essential for both the semi-discrete and the fully discrete scheme.
 It will also play a key role for the hypocoercivity estimates later.
 Thus, from now on, we will always suppose \textbf{(H)} although we will not write it explicitely.
 Notice that it implies that $N\geq 2$ since $\phi$ is at least of degree $2$.
+Proposition \ref{proposition/2} identifies invariant quantities for System (\ref{equation/schema_discret_2}).
+Its proof is nearly identical to the proof of Proposition (\ref{proposition/1}), so we don't detail it.
+The major difference is the presence of the orthogonal projection $\Pi_{\mathbb{P}_N}$ in System (\ref{equation/schema_discret_2}).
+Then, the following algebraic properties must be used :